MANIFEST

 • Cybernetic constructs as prototypes of future political systems based in the real world.

 The Cybernetic Community Platform is a high-trust environment in cyberspace that allows people, devices, or AI to interact based on a common interest.
-The participants are mainly peer-to-peer networks with an open distributed database based on a consensus protocol.
+Such platforms are mainly peer-to-peer networks with an open distributed database based on a consensus protocol.
 However, the system can also be implemented as a centralized solution, although the degree of trust within the scope of such a platform will always be much lower than in a decentralized one due to reduced degree of resistance to censorship and other threats.
 Such a community has complete freedom to determine its own values and rules of existence.
 Direct management of the rules can be formalized on the basis of a classic voting mechanism or through the transfer of this function to transparently trained AI, or a hybrid of both methods.

 Vision of the Future Internet